ceramic-sf/quick-boi-source/bolq.md

 A theory that other theories depend upon.
 ```

 TODO Check this.
 A foundational theory is one that required for subsequent theories to make sense.
-[Fallabalism](#fallabalism) is foundational because it is the basis for many theories, but it is not a [fundamental theory](#fundamental-theory) (a theory that keeps popping up everywhere).
+[Fallibilism](#fallibilism) is foundational because it is the basis for many theories, but it is not a [fundamental theory](#fundamental-theory) (a theory that keeps popping up everywhere).

 *Foundational is one that if it were removed, other theories would be affected.*